 Genetic counseling is the process of helping individuals and families living with a genetic disorder understand and adapt to the medical, psychological and familial implications of the condition.
 This webinar was presented by NEHA’s Intern, Janelle Shea, who is a student in the Boston University School of Medicine Master’s Program in Genetic Counseling.
 In this webinar, Janelle explained the the history of genetic counseling, shared some thought-provoking cases, and helped explain how genetic counselors can assist those living with a bleeding disorder.

 Pros & Cons of Hemlibra Therapy

 The U.S. Food and Drug Administration (FDA) recently approved Hemlibra (Emicizumab), a new subcutaneous treatment for hemophilia A with or without inhibitors.
 To help the bleeding disorders community better understand this therapy, we hosted a webinar with the Boston Hemophilia Center to discuss the pros and cons of this new treatment.

 Von Willebrand Disease: Diagnosis & Treatment

-During NEHA’s Inaugural von Willebrand Retreat (vWD), Dr. Salley Pels, Assistant Professor of Pediatrics at the Yale Medical School and the Co-Director of the Yale Hemostasis Center, provided the keynote presentation to all attendees.
+During NEHA’s von Willebrand Retreat (vWD), Dr. Salley Pels, Assistant Professor of Pediatrics at the Yale Medical School and the Co-Director of the Yale Hemostasis Center, provided the keynote presentation to all attendees.
 This webinar provides you with a fundamental understanding of von Willebrand Disease (how it works in the body and the products used to manage the condition), as well as a deeper dive into the more advanced nuances.